Croatia What to visit

 Croatia What to Visit Blue Lagoon

-From Trogir, we returned to Split marina in the same good mood that accompanied us the whole trip 😊
+We returned to Split in the late afternoon, still in the same good mood that had followed us all day.

 Croatia What to Visit Hvar